timescale/docs/about/contribute-to-timescale.md

 ---
-title: Contribute to TimescaleDB
+title: Contribute to Timescale
-excerpt: Learn more about how to contribute to TimescaleDB
+excerpt: Learn more about how to contribute to Timescale
 keywords: [contribute]
 tags: [github]
 ---

-# Contributing to TimescaleDB
+# Contributing to Timescale

-There are multiple ways to help make TimescaleDB better.
-All of our documentation and source for the PostgreSQL extension are available to use and review via GitHub.
+There are multiple ways to help make Timescale better.
+All of the documentation and source for the PostgreSQL extension are available to use and review on GitHub.

 ## Contributing to Timescale documentation

 Timescale documentation is hosted in a [GitHub repository][github-docs] and is open for contribution from all community members.
-If you find errors or would like to add content to our docs, this tutorial walks you through the process.
+If you find errors or would like to add content to the docs, this tutorial walks you through the process.

 ### Making minor changes